-Affectionately known as the Sheltie, our fourth most popular herding breed and standing at number 25 in the dog breed popularity stakes overall, is the gorgeous Shetland Sheepdog.
+Affectionately known as the Sheltie, our fourth most popular herding breed is the gorgeous Shetland Sheepdog.

-This dog breed officially appeared on the AKC list in 2016 and by 2018 it had jumped to number 34.
+This dog breed officially appeared on the AKC list in 2016, and is rising in popularity ever since.

 Despite their small size, they’re every bit true herding dogs - energetic, bright and loyal.

-Border Collies are the 35th most popular dog breed in America overall, and are widely believed to be one of the cleverest dog breeds in the world.
+Border Collies are widely believed to be one of the cleverest dog breeds in the world.

-These dogs were bred mainly as sheep herding dogs and originated from an area in Scotland which was right on the border with England – hence the name.
+These dogs were bred mainly as sheep herding dogs and originated from an area in Scotland which was right on the border with England.

 The following articles provide more information on this breed.